c3po-workshop/c3po-workshop.github.io/_pages/2021/index.md

 ### C3PO'21: Compiler-assisted Correctness Checking and Performance Optimization for HPC

+**Zoom links will be available on Thursday, July 1, 2:00 pm CEST via the event platform Swapcard.**
+{: .notice--info}
+**Zoom sessions will be ready to launch at 13:30 CEST on Friday, July 2, 2021.**
+{: .notice--info}

 Held in conjunction with ISC 2021.

 ![ISC2021](/assets/ISC2021_Logo.png){: width="30%" height="auto" .align-right}